TechTalk.

 Add your RAM

 Now you know where things are being placed, it’s time to install.
 Flip down the plastic clips on either side of the slot(s) you’re using.
-Don’t worry if some don’t move down, some motherboards only move on one side.
-This is normal.
+The RAM slots on some motherboards only flip down on one side.

 Line the notch on the bottom of the memory with the notch in the slot and then push in the RAM with a little pressure until you hear it click into place.
 At this point, if the plastic clips have flipped up to encase your RAM, you’re good to go.
 If not, you’ll need to try inserting it again.